 The first celeb sighting was Etan Thomas, decked out in Super Duper Rastafari.
 Amidst a crowd of gawkers the warrior poet strolled by and up the stairs to wherever it is 6’10” millionaires disappear to at parties like this.
 He was quickly followed in and up by Caron Butler and a Tough Juice-worthy entourage of 10.

-Amidst blaring hip-hop, revealing women and sunglass-wearing men, Marion Barry limped by with a lady and smile.
-Upon a throwaway comment that I wanted a picture I found myself arm-in-arm with the most infamous of mayors telling him that he’s a DC icon.
-It was then that the camera flashed, someone shouted “Look at the white boy!” and memories were made.
+Amidst blaring hip-hop, revealing women and sunglass-wearing men, Marion Barry limped by with a lady and a smile.
+After a throwaway comment that I wanted a picture I found myself arm-in-arm with the most infamous of mayors telling him that he’s a D.C. icon.
+Then the camera flashed, someone shouted “Look at the white boy!” and memories were made.

 After more expensive booze, awkward conversation and a quick meetup with Unsilent and his relatively modest entourage, we had to see more of the club.
 Out we went, back down the black carpet to its conclusion, a large tent with stage where an MC (Doug E. Fresh?) was introducing Arenas in a white suit like none I’ve ever known.
 Gil reluctantly took the mike before the adoring throng and shared his simple birthday wish: “Everybody get drunk and make bad decisions.”
 And with roaring approval Agent Zero exited stage right into a night of hanging with Diddy.